Heretaunga Street: History

 Heretaunga Street is Hastings' main street since the 1880s and is partially formed along a traditional Māori pathway connecting the Māori villages of Ōmāhu, Mākirikiri, and Karamū.
 The road was first formed in 1867 from the home of Francis Hicks, founder of the Township of Hastings 1873.
 Hicks had established a Store on the corner of Karamū Road and Heretaunga Street, which was the first Post Office in the early days of Hastings.

 In the 1870s formation of roads was overseen by the Heretaunga Road Board of the Hawke's Bay County Council, and was largely funded by European land owners, who were also the Board Members.
 With the implementation of Julius Vogel's Public Works Scheme and the establishment of a Railway Station at Hastings, a feeder road was required from the town of Havelock to Hastings.
 This feeder road is the origins of Havelock Road the east length of Heretaunga Street.

 A detailed survey plan of the Heretaunga Plains was drawn by James Rochfort in 1876, which shows the full length of Heretaunga Street from Havelock to Ōmāhu through the centre of the block.
 The Township of Hastings and formation of the Central Business District is shown with the railway running through the middle of the town.
 The roads were first formed using fill from drains dug alongside the road, then laid with metal quarried from the beds of the Mākirikiri and Mākaramū anabranch rivers.
 The road was then laid with a top coat of lime, which created dusty conditions in summer, and boggy wet conditions during winter.

 On 4 February 1884 Hastings was proclaimed a Town District with a population of 617 and the constitution of a Town Board, which assumed responsibility for planning and maintaining local roads from the Heretaunga Road Board.

 The architectural streetscape has developed through many styles as major fires in February 1893 and May 1907 forced the need to shift from a wooden Carpenter's style, to Victorian neo-Baroque Masonry, and into Stripped Classical ferro-concrete.

 The street was initially built for horse drawn traffic, and with the introduction of the motor vehicle, the street was laid with stone from 1914.

 The most radical change came about through the Hawke's Bay earthquake of 3 February 1931 when the majority of buildings along Heretaunga Street were destroyed or damaged.
 Following the earthquake the main street was rebuilt predominantly in the architectural styles of Stripped Classicism, Art Deco, and Spanish Mission Revival.
 The rebuild following the earthquake between the years 1931-1936 was undertaken by competent local architects, and notable national architects Edmund Anscombe and Vivan Palmer Haughton.

-The main six blocks of the Central Business District are predominantly built during the 1920s–1930s and maintain a high level of authenticity, contributing to a vibrant mainstream with strong retail and hospitality trade.
+The main six blocks of the Central Business District were predominantly built during the 1920s and1930s and maintain a high level of authenticity, with strong retail and hospitality trade.